Pukka's Social Responsibility Policy

-Pukka’s Best Practice Organic programme builds on the foundations of organic farming and is Pukka’s approach to sourcing and the way in which we support and encourage our farmers.
-Importantly, the programme supports those who need it most to build resilience to climate change and ensures that social and environmental outcomes are not separated.
+Pukka’s Best Practice Organic programme builds on the foundations of organic farming, helps build a resilient supply chain and enables Pukka to support farmers and their communities.
+Importantly, the programme supports those who need it most to mitigate and adapt to climate change whilst also addressing social and other environmental outcomes.
 There are six key aims of the programme:

 We work with farmers and growers all over the world to source the best organic herbs for our herbal creations.
 We always seek to partner with those who are growing plants in a sustainable, organic way - protecting the environment, people and the wildlife around them.
 Our vision is to build a truly sustainable organic value chain.
 To work closely with our farmers and growers to find effective, natural, low-carbon, nature friendly ways to boost yields in a changing climate.
 We focus our effort on collaboration – working to find solutions that work for everyone, streamlining our asks of suppliers and growers and pooling resources to create the biggest impact.

 We use third-party certifications to ensure that all the ingredients used in our herbal creations meet the absolute highest social and environmental standards.

 In 2017, we established our baseline carbon footprint and were the first herbal tea company to have an approved 1.5˚C science-based target.
 We declared a climate and biodiversity emergency in 2019 and after developing a detailed zero roadmap, have committed to being carbon net zero by 2039.
 In line with global best practice, our primary focus is reducing our emissions and we are working hard to identify and implement reduction projects to help us reach this target.